Some of the numbers presented in this website may not be the most recent available

 The region was then absorbed into the Grand Duchy of Lithuania in 1250, merging with Poland in 1386 and eventually forming the Polish–Lithuanian Commonwealth in 1569.
 This union ended in 1795 and Belarus was acquired by Russia.

 The SSR was industrialised in the 1930s and in 1939 the Polish lands were reintegrated after the Soviet invasion of Poland.
-After World War 2, during which the country was devastated by Nazi occupation, it was re-developed as a manufacturing centre.
+After World War 2, during which the country had been devastated by Nazi occupation, it was re-developed as a manufacturing centre.
 It finally declared independence in 1991 after the collapse of the Soviet Union.

 Still allied closely to Russia, large sections of the economy are state-owned and political opposition is suppressed.
+It was subjected to sanctions after the invasion of Ukraine by Russia in 2021.

 Land-locked Belarus is relatively flat and contains large areas of marshes and forests.
 The highest point is Dzyarzhynskaya Hara at just 345m with an average elevation of 160m.